wildducktheories/jsh/README.md

 jsh with ...
 ------------
-	jsh with {context-package} {context-module}... {context-args}... -- {encapsulated-module}... {encapsulate-args}...
+	jsh with {context-package} {context-module}... {context-args}... [--] {encapsulated-module}... {encapsulate-args}...

 This command is used to run encapsulated module invocation inside of a context setup by a context module invocation.

 The first command (upto and including the first --) performs some kind of context initialization and then calls 'jsh invoke' on the remaining arguments (the encapsulated command).
-The comtext is then torn down.
+The context is then torn down.

+Note use of the -- argument is optional.
+If used, 'jsh' will ensure that the current module's module stack is saved prior to the execution of the context command and restored prior to the execution of the encapsulated command.
+This helps ensure that the correct encapsulated module will be called when the encapsulated command executes.

 META MODULE
 ===========